ibm-cloud-docs/dl/cli.md

 ### Command options
 {: #command-options-help-list-gateways}

-   `--output json`: Specify if you want the output displayed in JSON format.
+   `--output json`: Optional: Specify if you want the output displayed in JSON format.
+Currently, `json` is the only format to choose.

 ---